runag/runag/README.md

 The function must return new exit status which will be assumed to be an exit status of the task.

+#### `SOPKA_TASK_STDERR_FILTER`

+Could be set to function name.
+Function is expected to filter it's input.
+If function output is empty then stderr will not be displayed.
+Could be set to "false" to disable sopka built-in filtering.
+Built-in filtering tries to be conservative, and could be examined in `task::stderr-filter` function.

 ### Internal variables, not to be used by non-library code